 Type of Content

-In this part of the funnel, you can experiment to see what kinds of content give you a higher conversion ratio.
+In this part of the sales funnel, you can experiment to see what kinds of content give you a higher conversion ratio.
 You can do buyer’s guides, neighborhood market reports, FSBO information packages, or in-depth ten to fifteen-minute videos about a specific zip code.
 A popular option is to make lists of various homes such as upcoming open houses, brand new homes, homes with pools, or homes with different acreages.

 For example, if your top of funnel content is a blog post about “The Number One Thing To Know When Buying a Home,” your middle funnel ad can promise a free buyer’s guide about “Everything You Need to Be Aware of When Buying a Home in [Your Market].”